Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 Manchester Overhaul: City's Dominance and Man Utd's Struggle In Recent Premier League Years

 Of course, Arsenal have managed to put some daylight between themselves and their North London rivals Tottenham.
-The situation would have been helped by finishing second in last season’s Premier League, continue that trajectory and both Chelsea and Liverpool will be there for the taking.
+The situation would have been helped by finishing second in last season’s Premier League, continue that trajectory and the current gap of 1.40 between the two enemies will only get bigger.

-While Everton has made a slight improvement on their all-time offering at 9.62 but just like Leicester above, their average was actually increased due to such a poor showing during the duration of the 2022/23 campaign.
+While Everton has made a slight improvement on their all-time offering at 10.20 but just like Leicester above, their average was actually increased due to finishing outside the bottom half of the 2024/25 table.
+The Foxes and the Toffees sitting above Newcastle and West Ham who round out the top ten since the 2010/11 season.

 ALL EYES ON AUGUST